 Fujifilm X100F versus Fujifilm X100T

-The Fujifilm X100F and the Fujifilm X100T are two digital cameras that were officially introduced, respectively, in January 2017 and September 2014.
+The Fujifilm X100F and the Fujifilm X100T are two enthusiast cameras that were announced, respectively, in January 2017 and September 2014.
 Both the X100F and the X100T are fixed lens compact cameras that are equipped with an APS-C sensor.
 The X100F has a resolution of 24 megapixel, whereas the X100T provides 16 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Fujifilm X100T.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X100F and the Fujifilm X100T are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is somewhat smaller (1 percent) than the Fujifilm X100F.
 Moreover, the X100T is slightly lighter (6 percent) than the X100F.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X100F nor the X100T are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.